kaaproject/kaa/doc/Customization-guide/Customizable-system-components/Log-appenders/index.md

 ## Example Maven project structure

-Your can create an [Apache Maven](https://maven.apache.org/) project with the following structure.
+You can create an [Apache Maven](https://maven.apache.org/) project with the following structure.

 ```
 custom-log-appender